Seattle schools seeks credit waivers for some high school seniors during coronavirus closures

 They suspect that 12th year Language Arts and U.S. Government are the classes students need waived the most.

-Over 400 students had fewer than 18 credits, and would need to recover credits in order to graduate in June.
+Over 400 students had fewer than 18 credits and would need to recover credits in order to graduate in June.